Clifton, Virginia: 20th century

+21st century

 In 2000, then-mayor Jim Chesley started a Labor Day antique car show in Clifton sponsored by the Northern Virginia Custom Cruisers and Clifton Lions clubs to raise money for local charities.
 The ninth annual Labor Day Car Show in 2008 attracted more than 400 antique cars, an estimated two thousand visitors, and raised over $30,000.
 That year's featured charity was Life With Cancer, a Fairfax hospital-based program that provides family support and education.
 In the past five years alone, the event has raised nearly $120,000 for various local charities.

-Lynne Garvey Hodge and Jennifer Chesley co-chaired the annual Clifton Candlelight Homes Tour from 2002 to 2009.
-It has been held each year on the first Saturday in December.
-Chesley served solo in this capacity in 2010 and 2011.
-Included on the tour are five homes decorated for the holidays, the Caboose and live music in the churches.

 The Clifton Spring Homes Tour is run by the Clifton Community Women's Club and is held on the third Thursday in May.
 The 100-member General Federation of Women's Club group raises money for local charities via home tours, silent auction, boutique, and local women's art show and sale.

-In 2020, the city made national headlines when a “Black Lives Matter” banner was hung in the town’s Main Street.
+In 2020, the city made national headlines when a "Black Lives Matter" banner was hung in the town's Main Street.
 The banner was met with praise by many residents but condemnation by others including the wife of Supreme Court Justice Clarence Thomas who saw it as justifying controversial aspects of the BLM movement.
 Her comments lead to media attention on the banner.
-The banner was stolen on July 20, 2020, and has not been found, despite a police investigation.
+The banner was stolen on July 20, 2020, and has not been found —despite a police investigation.